Governor of Maine

 The governor of Maine is the head of government of the U.S. state of Maine.
 Before Maine was admitted to the Union in 1820, Maine was part of Massachusetts and the governor of Massachusetts was chief executive.

 The current governor of Maine is Janet Mills, a Democrat, who took office January 2, 2019.

 The governor of Maine receives a salary of $70,000, which is the lowest salary out of all 50 state governors, as of 2022.
+This will be raised to $125,000 upon a new governor taking office in 2026, per a bill passed in 2025, as the Maine Constitution prohibits changing the salary of the sitting governor.

 Eligibility

 Under Article V, Section 4, a person must as of the commencement of the term in office, be 30 years old, for 15 years a citizen of the United States, and for five years a resident of Maine.
-A governor must retain residency in Maine throughout his or her term.
+A governor must retain residency in Maine while in office.
 Section 5 provides that a person shall not assume the office of Governor while holding any other office under the United States, Maine, or "any other power".

 Elections and terms of office

-Governors are elected directly for four-years terms, with a limit of two consecutive elected terms.
-Thus, a governor can serve an unlimited number of terms, as long as they serve no more than two in a row (Article V, Section 2).
+Governors are elected directly for four-year terms.
+They may be elected any number of times, but with a limit of two consecutive elected terms.(Article V, Section 2).
 Elections are by popular vote, but if two people tie for first place, the Legislature meets in joint session to choose between them (Article V, Section 3).

+The Maine Constitution of 1820 originally established a gubernatorial term of one year, to begin on the first Wednesday of January; constitutional amendments expanded this to two years in 1879 and to four years in 1957.
+The 1957 amendment also prohibited governors from succeeding themselves after serving two terms.